erincodes/hexaco-personality-viz/docs/dev-guide.md

-# Developers' Guide
+# Developers Guide

 ## Overview

 This project randomly generates personality profiles in Python based on the HEXACO personality dataset.
-Then, using Pandas to process the data, the statistical averages were visualized using Plotly.
-Dash, which Plotly's preferred tool, was used to spin up a local dev server.
+Then, using Pandas to process the data, the statistical averages are visualized using Plotly.
+Dash, which is Plotly's preferred tool, was used to spin up a local dev server.

-Review `README.md` for an introduction to the HEXACO personality test and data sources, as well as the steps to install & run the project.
+Please review `README.md` for an introduction to the HEXACO personality test and data sources, as well as the steps to install & run the project.

 ## File Structure: